How to Support Survivors

 - "I'm honored that you trust me enough to share this with me."

 - "It took a lot of strength and courage for you to....[seek help, report, tell me, etc.]"

 - "You are having a normal response to an abnormal situation."

-- "Whatever you did to survivor was the right thing because it worked."
+- "Whatever you did to survive was the right thing because it worked."